 |I mean, this was achieved by taking away a special effect.|

 Thank goodness I don’t use any sort of actual rating system.
-This episode would utterly break it.
+This episode would utterly break the scale.
 Don’t get me wrong, the story is a well-written, compelling, and utterly heartbreaking account of a man given the gift of life, only to sacrifice it for the greater good.

-But it’s not why I tune in to watch the show every week.
+But raw drama is not why I tune in to watch the show every week.

 I know there are a lot of people who hold this up as one of Doctor Who’s finest episodes, but I don’t.
 Not because the episode isn’t good, but because it’s just… not want I come to Doctor Who to see.

-And that's why I can't really give a concrete rating to this episode.
+And that's why I can't really give a concrete final verdict.
 It's good, but it's just not for me.

 But next time, I'll be taking a look at something that I do consider to be the zenith of the Ninth Doctor's run.
 See you then!